Isla Vista, California: Geography

-"Isla Vista" is actually the name of the first subdivision built in the center of the community which eponymously gave it its name.
+"Isla Vista" is actually the name of the first subdivision built in the center of the community which gave it its name.
 The Isla Vista subdivision proper is between Camino Pescadero on the east and Camino Corto on the west.
 The Isla Vista subdivision was established in 1925, the Ocean Terrace subdivision between University of California, Santa Barbara (UCSB) and Camino Pescadero, and the Orilla del Mar subdivision between Camino Corto and the UCSB West Campus, both built in 1926.
 A number of east–west streets undergo "jogs" at the boundaries of the three subdivisions, because Santa Barbara County never required the three subdivisions to use a common street layout.
 The three subdivisions now are collectively called Isla Vista, and their total extent occupies land inherited by Alfonso Den, son of Nicolas A. Den, grantee of the Mexican land grant Rancho Dos Pueblos.

 In the 2001 incorporation of Goleta, inland to the north and up the coast to the west, Isla Vista was excluded.
 Whether or not to include Isla Vista was a subject of debate during incorporation planning, where a Goleta resident expressed concern about polls that indicated opposition to Isla Vista by all Goletans.
-Eventually the LAFCO recommended the exclusion of Isla Vista from the City of Goleta, although LAFCO projections indicated that the City of Goleta gave up $33 million in revenue over 10 years by excluding Isla Vista.
-The reason that LAFCO cited for recommending the exclusion of Isla Vista was `community identity'.
+Eventually, the LAFCO recommended the exclusion of Isla Vista from the City of Goleta, although LAFCO projections indicated that the City of Goleta gave up $33 million in revenue over 10 years by excluding Isla Vista.
+The reason that LAFCO cited for recommending the exclusion of Isla Vista was "community identity".

 Isla Vista is located at 34°24'53" North, 119°51'38" West (34.414595, −119.860418).

-According to the United States Census Bureau, the CDP has a total area of 0.595 sqmi, of which 99.07% of it is land and 0.93% of it is water.
+According to the United States Census Bureau, the CDP has a total area of 0.595 sqmi, of which 92.62% of it is land and 7.38% of it is water.